 The investor’s adage has always been to buy on weakness and sell on strength, which is clearly a wise principle but it is never easy to pick tops and bottoms.
 It would be therefore wise to seek guidance from those that earn their basic living from the marginal costs of gold.
 However, this more basic demand is likely to be interrupted by the profit taking in the institutional sector of the Western world with many funds seeking to enhance their basic liquidity.
 Another factor that is likely to affect the market is whether this will have yet run its course.

 The indications are that investment demand has also soared over the last few days have been strong but with Western markets closed for the lengthy Easter break, it can be somewhat difficult to judge movements in price.
 However, what has been witnessed is a stabilization in gold prices at around the low $900s and is starting to creep up again with the Eastern demand being the driving force behind the rally.
-It is interesting to see what will happen once the Eastern markets open next week since they will probably be a good indication of whether there will be a quick bounce back towards the $1,000 level or the low $900s will hold or there will be a further drop.
+It is interesting to see what will happen once the Eastern markets open for gold bullion next week since they will probably be a good indication of whether there will be a quick bounce back towards the $1,000 level or the low $900s will hold or there will be a further drop.

 No doubt still lingers about whether the majority of the specialist observers of the gold market are predicting a price rally in the next several weeks as gold price fundamentals continue being strong as institutions and Central Banks battle to address the effects of the sustained financial crisis the world is facing.
 Institutional liquidity will play a pivotal role but the massive re-entry of the jewelry rector is likely to ensure strong demand at least at current prices meaning that the downside risk is therefore more limited.